Hamaarour/Inception/README.md

 I'm exploring system administration through Docker, virtualizing images in my personal VM for hands-on experience.

+# Docker and VMs
+(Virtual Machines) are both virtualization technologies, but they work in fundamentally different ways.
+Here's a breakdown of their key differences:

+## Level of Virtualization:

+### Docker:
+Works at the container level.
+It packages an application and its dependencies into a lightweight, portable unit called a container.
+Containers share the host operating system kernel, making them faster to start and use fewer resources.
+### VM:
+Works at the machine level.
+It creates a complete virtual machine with its own operating system, applications, and files.
+VMs are more isolated and secure but require more resources and take longer to boot up.

+## Resource Usage:

+### Docker:
+ Lightweight and efficient.
+Containers share the host kernel, reducing resource overhead.
+Multiple containers can run on a single machine, maximizing resource utilization.
+### VM:
+ Resource-intensive.
+Each VM requires its own operating system, consuming more CPU, memory, and storage.
+Running multiple VMs can quickly deplete resources on a single machine.

+## Isolation:

+### Docker:
+ Offers moderate isolation.
+Containers share the kernel but have their own user space, providing some isolation between applications.
+However, vulnerabilities in the kernel can affect all containers.
+### VM:
+ Offers high isolation.
+Each VM has its own operating system, creating a strong barrier between applications and the host machine.
+This isolation enhances security.

+## Use Cases:

+### Docker:
+Ideal for microservices architectures, deploying multiple independent applications on a single server.
+It's also useful for development and testing environments where fast startup times and efficient resource usage are crucial.
+### VM:
+Better suited for running legacy applications that require specific operating systems or for situations where high security is paramount.
+VMs are also useful for running entire desktop environments or different operating systems altogether.

+## Here's an analogy:

+### Docker:
+Imagine containers as separate apartments in a building.
+They share the building's infrastructure (electricity, water) but have their own independent spaces.
+### VM:
+Think of VMs as individual houses on a street.
+Each house has its own utilities, yard, and structure, offering a higher degree of isolation.
+Choosing between Docker and VMs depends on your specific needs.
+If you require lightweight, portable environments for microservices or development, Docker is a great choice.
+If you need high isolation, security, or compatibility with specific operating systems, VMs might be a better fit.

 # How does TLS work?

 TLS uses public-key cryptography(new window) to verify the authenticity of a website.
 Every website that uses HTTPS (TLS) generates a mathematically related key pair: